 - K – randomly generated number

-Since 2018 every foreigner in Poland is obliged to register his/her address in a proper district office (where he/she lives).
-Procedure of registering already includes assignig unique PESEL number to a person, so technically every international student and worker in Poland should have PESEL.
-Obviously, not every one has, but if you are a foreigner who plans to stay in Poland for longer period of time, you definitely should think about going through the whole procedure.
+Since 2018 every foreigner in Poland is obliged to register their address in the district office corresponding to the district where they reside.
+Procedure of registering already includes assigning a unique PESEL number, so technically every international student and worker in Poland should have a PESEL.

 This is particularly important when you are an employee (that includes members of staff at the UW).
 Until 2018, an employer who hired an international worker could use Tax Identification Number (NIP) in order to settle taxes, but now it applies only to persons who are engaged in their own business activity.
-So having PESEL number is the only way for regular employees to settle things up with Polish tax office.
+As a result, having a PESEL number is the only way for regular employees to fulfill their tax obligations.